2023 Best Value Allied Health Professions Associate Degree Schools in Kansas

 Top 10 Best Allied Health Professions Associate Degree Schools

 Our analysis found Johnson County Community College to be the best value school for allied health professions students who want to pursue a associate degree in Kansas.
-Located in the medium-sized city of Overland Park, JCCC is a public college with a fairly large student population.
+Located in the medium-sized city of Overland Park, JCCC is a public college with a large student population.

 The average tuition and fees for an in-state undergraduate at JCCC are $2,784 a year.
 After completing their Associate Degree, allied health graduates from JCCC carry an average student debtload of $14,255.

-Read full report on Allied Health Professions at Johnson County Community College
+Full Allied Health Professions at Johnson County Community College Report

-You’ll join some of the best and brightest minds around you if you attend Kansas City Kansas Community College.
-The school came in at #2 on this year’s Best Value Allied Health Professions Associate Degree Schools in Kansas list.
-Located in the city of Kansas City, Kansas City Kansas Community College is a public school with a small student population.
+Out of the 13 schools in Kansas that were part of this year’s ranking, Kansas City Kansas Community College landed the # 2 spot on the list.
+Located in the medium-sized city of Kansas City, Kansas City Kansas Community College is a public college with a small student population.

 Full Allied Health Professions at Hutchinson Community College Report